 Business Case Component #2: Assumptions, Risk Factors, and Dependencies

 - Is a proposed implementation dependent upon an infrastructure upgrade currently in-flight?
+Is there an upgrade that needs to be considered before your project has a chance to start?

 - If so, how is the upstream work progressing, and what are its chances of on-schedule delivery?